 European Pears: Pyrus Communis

 European Pears bloom relatively late but before apples and sour cherries.
-They are one of the easier species to grow, provided fireblight resistant varieties are planted in areas with wet springs.
-Pear scab, psylla, and blister mites are an issue for some as well.
+They are one of the easier species to grow, provided that fireblight resistant varieties are planted in areas that experience wet springs.
+Pear scab, psylla, and blister mites can be a problem too, but the former two don't seem to be too common for home-growers and the latter is mostly cosmetic (although it can make the leaves on this species look very bad).
 Varieties that are labeled "highly resistant" to fireblight have been reported to perform quite well in the deep south.

 Abbe Fetel